encode/django-rest-framework/docs/api-guide/fields.md

  - `max_length` - Designates the maximum length for the file name.
  - `allow_empty_file` - Designates if empty files are allowed.
 - `use_url` - If set to `True` then URL string values will be used for the output representation.
 If set to `False` then filename string values will be used for the output representation.
 Defaults to the value of the `UPLOADED_FILES_USE_URL` settings key, which is `True` unless set otherwise.
+- `use_prefix` - It will replace the original schema and host and be effective only when `use_url` is `True`.
+If set to a non-empty string and should include url schema and location, such as `http://192.168.1.1`.
+Defaults to the value of the `UPLOADED_FILES_USE_PREFIX` settings key, which is an empty string and means doing nothing.

 ## ImageField